Upstatement/ups-public-library/src/entries/what-is-css.md

 #### Adjacent sibling combinator: `+`

-The **adjacent sibling combinator** selects adjacent siblings.
-This means that the second element directly follows the first, and both share the same parent.
+Selects only adjacent matching siblings.
+This means that the second element immediate follows the first, both share the same parent.

 ```css
 h3 + p {